mongodb/docs/source/includes/queryable-encryption/qe-csfle-setting-contention.rst

 .. warning::

-   Don't set the contention factor on properties of the data itself, such as the frequency of field/value pairs (:term:`cardinality`).
+   Don't set the contention factor based on properties of the data itself, such as the frequency of field/value pairs (:term:`cardinality`).
 Only set the contention factor based on your workload.

    Consider a case
    where ``ω = 100`` and ``valinserts = 1000``, resulting in ``ω``:sup:`∗` ``=